JetBrains/intellij-sdk-docs/topics/ui/text/writing_short.md

 <tr>
     <td> <span style="color:#cc4700;"> if you want to help make IntelliJ IDEA better </span> </td>
     <td> Allow sending anonymous usage statistics to JetBrains s.r.o. </td>
-    <td> <font color="#999999"> “Help make IntelliJ IDEA better” is already expressed in the message header.
+    <td> <font color="#999999"> "Help make IntelliJ IDEA better" is already expressed in the message header.
 The body text now explains how the user can do that. </font> </td>
 </tr>
 <tr>
     <td> <span style="color:#cc4700;"> more... </span> </td>